imran-salim/IcecreamShop/README.md

 # Icecream Shop API

-An ASP.NET Core Minimal API
+An ASP.NET Core Minimal API that uses SQLite

 ## Usage
 Run the following command in your command line: